 Quality planning and testing of software products should be one of the key focuses of any development team.

-At TATEEDA, we understand this pretty well.
+At TATEEDA GLOBAL, we understand this pretty well.
 Software QA service should be represented in every step of the software development process, and never neglected or decreased.

 This is why QA starts at the software design stage, and is not restricted merely to coding control.
 Learn more about testing software products in healthcare here.